 Visiting a beautiful natural area like Bradenton’s Robinson Nature Preserve is not only a free experience, but also one where you will have an opportunity to get in a healthy workout, take great photography of Tampa Bay, and enjoy observing all different types of wildlife.

 Birdwatching is very popular at the preserve.
 We saw many birds, including a Bald Eagle, unfortunately we did not get in the camera out in time for the Eagle.
 We did end up seeing the nest later on during our return hike.
 Take a look below.

-The major highlight of a visit to the preserve is a climb up the 40 foot observation tower where you will take in breathtaking panoramic views of Tampa.
+The major highlight of a visit to the preserve is enjoying the view via a 40 foot observation tower where you will take in breathtaking panoramic views of Tampa.
 From here, you can see all the way to Tampa’s Sunshine Skyway Bridge.
 The beautiful trees surrounding the preserve make for some pretty nice photo opportunities.

 Robinson is a welcome escape for Pinellas and Hillsborough County residents seeking an escape from the crowds, strips malls, and traffic that encompass the area.
 For anyone looking for a quiet little park, an easy day trip to Bradenton’s preserve is well worth the drive.